Indiah-Paige Riley: PSV

 In August 2023, PSV announced the signing of Riley on a two-year contract.
 Riley made her debut for the club on 9 September 2023 and marked it with a goal.

 Crystal Palace

 On August 7 2024, Riley signed a two year deal with WSL club Crystal Palace.
+In May 2026, it was announced that Riley would depart Palace on the expiration of her contract.

+Wellington Phoenix

+In August 2026, Riley returned to the A-League Women, signing a two-year contract with Wellington Phoenix.

 International career

 Born in New Zealand, Riley moved to Australia at the age of 7 and is a dual-citizen.
 After previously representing Australia, Riley decided to commit her international career and switch for New Zealand.
 She received her first call-up with New Zealand for two friendly games vs Mexico and Philippines on 2 and 6 September 2022 and started in her debut with New Zealand and played a full game in first game aforementioned.

 2023 FIFA Women's World Cup

 In June 2023, Riley was selected as part of the Football Ferns squad for the 2023 FIFA Women's World Cup, which was to be co-hosted in Australia and New Zealand.
 She featured in all three group stage matches, before New Zealand's exit from the competition.